lino202/SimpleWebRtc/README.md

   cd ../WebRtcMobile
   yarn install
   ```
-  You should be able to build succesfully the application and if you connect your device (check that your phone is correctly connected with ``` adb devices```) and try to load the app by firstly starting the metro server
+  You should be able to build succesfully the application and if you connect your device (check that your phone is correctly connected with ```adb devices```) and try to load the app by firstly starting the metro server

   ```bash
   yarn start
   ```

-  Open a new terminal in path/SimpleWebRtc/mobile/webRtcMobile and build and load the app
+  Open a new terminal in path/to/project/SimpleWebRtc/mobile/webRtcMobile and build and load the app

   ```bash
   yarn android
   ```